 - Developing new or improved specialty crop seed or plant varieties.

-Projects that benefit beginning farmers will receive up to two points.
-A beginning farmer is an individual or entity that has not operated a farm or ranch for more than ten years and substantially participates in the operation.
+- Projects that benefit beginning farmers will receive priority.
+A beginning farmer is an individual or entity that has not operated a farm or ranch for more than 10 years and that substantially participates in the operation.

 We encourage you to read the Question and Answer (Q&A) page and view previous project descriptions on the Past Projects page to help you with your application.